 You click Settings.

 Click Start Recording.
 A 3-second countdown appears and then the recording starts.

 📝 Once the recording is started, you can click the Pause button if you need to give instructions to guests, if someone needs to step away for a moment, etc. When everyone is ready to start recording again, click Start Recording.

 6. Ending the Recording

-- You and each guest keep the Recording Page open until you each see a “Success” popup confirming that the files have uploaded.
+You and each guest keep the Recording Page open until you each see a popup confirming that the files have uploaded.

-- After the Success popup displays for each guest, they can individually close the Recording Page on their computers or you click Hang Up Call to end the call for all guests.
+After the confirmation popup displays for each guest, they can individually close the Recording Page on their computers or you click Hang Up Call to end the call for all guests.

-⚠️ If anyone closes the Zencastr tab, their web browser, and/or their computer before seeing the Success popup, it risks interrupting their files uploading and your ability to download their files.
+⚠️ If anyone closes the Zencastr tab, their web browser, and/or their computer before seeing the confirmation popup, it risks interrupting their files uploading and your ability to download their files.

 7. Downloading Audio and Video Files